 NOW we need to win the battle for a CDS that works best for consumers and recycling.

 Sign this letter to Lily D'Ambrosio thanking her for supporting a CDS and calling for the BEST system.

 Sign up to our campaign and join us in clean-ups, media stunts and other actions

 HOW DOES A CONTAINER DEPOSIT SCHEME WORK?

 A container deposit scheme is based on a refundable deposit able to be redeemed by the consumer or collectors at convenient locations.
 In other words, people get cash for recycling their containers.
 There are over 40 such systems around the world including in South Australia, the Northern Territory, the ACT, NSW and Queensland.
-WA and Tasmania are planning to follow suit in 2020 and 2022, respectively.
-Victoria needs to commit NOW!6,546 signatures
+WA, Tasmania and Vic are planning to follow suit in 2020, 2022 and 2023, respectively.7,235 signatures

 Dear Ms D'Ambrosio,

 Thank you for supporting the introduction of a 10 cents refundable deposit on drink bottles and cans in VICTORIA.